Mailchimp Tags vs Mailchimp Groups

-So when it comes to tags here are some of the key benefits…
+When it comes to tags, here are some of the key benefits…

 - Once you’ve got people in your list, it’s pretty easy to ‘tag’ them, just find them and use the tag button.

-- Some signup tools (Gravity Forms, MailMunch) give you the option to apply a tag at signup depending on which form you are using (which is always a big plus in my book).
+- More and more signup tools (Gravity Forms, MailMunch) give you the option to apply a tag at signup depending on which form you are using (which is always a big plus in my book).